Dr. Jesse Sally Performs a Live Platelet Rich Plasma Procedure with Patient Permission

 Originally shared on Facebook Live: Watch a live platelet rich plasma procedure to treat bicep tendon and rotator cuff tears

 Originally shared on Facebook Live, our patient gave us permission to share his entire platelet rich plasma (PRP) procedure to treat bicep tendon and rotator cuff tears.
 The patient is awake and answers the doctor’s questions throughout.
-The entire live procedure is completed in about 15 minutes.
+Not counting the prep time, the entire live PRP procedure is completed in about 15 minutes.

 Of course there’s more to the process than the actual procedure, but we wanted you stop see how this very successful procedure can be accomplished in a minimally invasive way.
 Before the procedure is a thorough exam and review of the patient’s MRI and past treatment history.
 On the same day of the procedure we draw the patient’s blood to extract the platelet rich plasma needed for the procedure.

 The automated centrifuges used in most clinics typically concentrate the platelet count by a factor of 2-5 times.
 Regenexx uses a more advanced process that can yield 10 to 40 times the normal number of platelets, allowing us to customize the solution for each patient!
 In our lab tests, this higher concentration has been shown to have a positive effect on the stem cells responsible for repairing damaged tissue.